Strongly coupled giant-atom waveguide quantum electrodynamics: Single giant atom

 Figure \ref{fig3} shows the energy spectrum and the evolution of $|c(t)|^2$ in different values of $d$ when $\Delta=0$ and $g_0=0.8h$.
-When $d=2$, 6, and 10, there is always a proper integer number $l$ such that the condition \eqref{bicccd} for the existence of BIC is satisfied.
-We really see in Fig. \ref{fig3}(a) that the BIC is present when $d=2$, 6, and 10.
-According to Eqs. \eqref{boc11} and \eqref{boc12}, the type-I BOC is present in both above and below the continuous energy band for even $d$, while it is present only below the band for odd $d$.
+When $d=2$, $6$, and $10$, there is always a proper integer number $l$ such that the condition \eqref{bicccd} for the existence of BIC is satisfied, as confirmed by Fig. \ref{fig3}.
+According to Eqs. \eqref{boc11} and \eqref{boc12}, the type-I BOC is present both above and below the continuous energy band for even $d$, while it is present only below the band for odd $d$.
 According to Eq. \eqref{bsII}, the type-II BOC is present only for the odd $d\ge 5$.
 These analytical conclusions are confirmed by the numerical results in Fig. \ref{fig3}.
+The type-I BOC is caused by the van Hove singularity of $J_0(\omega)$ at $\pm2h$.
+In contrast, when the two interaction pathways of the giant atom and the common electromagnetic field in the waveguide interfere constructively for odd $d$, the divergence of $Y(E)$ caused by the van Hove at $E=2h$ of $J_0(\omega)$ vanishes and $Y(2h)$ reaches a finite value.
+According to the condition of the formation of the BOC, as long as $Y(2h)>2h$, a type-II BOC appears.
+Being absent in the small-atom system, the type-II BOC is unique for the giant-atom system.
 The exact dynamics evaluated by numerically solving Eq. \eqref{intfgr} verifies that $|c(t)|^2$ tends to a constant when one BOC is formed, a lossless oscillation in a frequency $|E_1^\text{boc}-E_2^\text{boc}|$ when two BOCs are formed, and a lossless oscillation with frequencies $\mathcal{E}$ and $2\mathcal{E}$ when two BOCs and one BIC are formed.
 This result gives us a global map to control the excited-state population of the giant atom via engineering the separation of the two coupling points to the waveguide.